You may wish to see an introductory page to this section first.

 Founded in the IXth century and home to the oldest university in the world, Fez reached its height in the XIIIth-XIVth centuries under the Marinids, when it replaced Marrakesh as the capital of the kingdom.
 The urban fabric and the principal monuments in the medina - madrasas, fondouks, palaces, residences, mosques and fountains - date from this period.

-From the UNESCO synthesis of the universal value of Fez which in 1981 was included in the World Heritage List.
+UNESCO synthesis of the universal value of Fez which in 1981 was included in the World Heritage List.

 The Marinids conquered Fez in 1250 and in 1276 they founded a royal palace and a new town near the old one.
 They used to bury their leaders at Chellah, a necropolis outside Rabat.
 In 1358 Sultan Abou Inan chose to be buried at Fez and eventually his successors built imposing tombs on a hill commanding a grand view over the old town.

 One of the Marinid tombs and detail of its interior with a worn off inscription

 Of the sepulchres of the kings of Fez.
 Northward of the citie upon a certaine high hill stands

 a palace, wherein are the monuments of divers

 Marin kings, being most artificially hewen out of marble

 with epitaphes upon them, so that I cannot condignely